hunter-teacher-cert/work_csci70900-tyl3452/meth1/01_lesson.md

 #### - CFUs/Misconceptions
 Teacher Q: What part is repetitive?
 Is there a repetition within a repetition?
 Are there/Did you use any written shorthands you used so you do not have to rewrite the same thing?

+- Teacher presents additional challenge and circulates between small groups again.

 ---

 ### Lesson Content
 time: 10-15 mins

-Teacher - Define and model / live code how to write a for loop.
+Teacher - Define and model / live code how to write a for loop to count up from 0 to 9.
 Implement and display outputs.
+Modify starting and end points and display changed outputs that occur.

-Teacher - Take an algorithm (to draw a house or any other) and model how you would break it up and implement as a for loop.
+Teacher - Take an algorithm (to draw a house or any other shape) and model how you would break it up and implement as a for loop.

-Teacher - Take another algo and ask for class chare out how to break up code as a for loop.
+Teacher - Take another algo(how to draw a square) and ask for class chare out how to break up code as a for loop.

+Teacher Q: If I changed this value (starting/ending), what is the output to the screen?
+If I changed the condition with < or <=, what is output to the screen?

 ---